Setting up your homepage with Launch

 If you have an especially dark (or light) colored logo, you can enable and upload an Inverted logo image to use for better visibility against your slideshow images.

 Like a footer on a document or report, a website footer contains information listed at the bottom of a page.
-Typically, the footer is the area that visitors expect to find the "fine print"—legal information such as terms and conditions and privacy policies, but also FAQs, size guides, and contact information.
-Launch provides the space to display all of these and more.
+Typically, the footer is the area that visitors expect to find the "fine print"—legal information, such as terms and conditions and privacy policies, but also FAQs, size guides, or contact information.

-Set the Background style (Dark or Default) from the dropdown at the top.
+Background style (Dark or Default) can be configured through the dropdown at the top.

-If you want to show your logo in your store's footer (top, left corner), make sure you check the Show logo in footer option.
-Then upload your Logo image (again, we recommend a 400 x 200px .png file) as well as an Inverted logo image (which will heighten logo visibility against very dark or very light slideshow images).
+If you want to show your logo in your store's footer (top, left corner), enable the Show logo in footer option.
+Then upload your Logo image (400px by 200px PNG file) as well as an Inverted logo image.

 With Launch, you can add three optional types of content to your footer: Menus, Social media links, and Rich text.
 You can add up to four content blocks here (in the example above, we've added two menus, one social media links, and one rich text).
 Just click Add content and choose the one you want to add.
 Setting up the blocks is very intuitive—just follow the prompts!

 The top section of your home page is your store's most valuable real estate.
 To make the most of it, merchants often use a Slideshow to showcase their deals and top-selling products.
 To display a slideshow on your homepage, simply click the Enable checkbox under the Slideshow section.
 You'll be able to prepare up to six slides, each with unique images, messaging, and calls-to-action.

 If you've switched on the slideshow by clicking Enable, you can start customizing the layout and transitions of your slides.